Skip to content

 Modifications vs Primary RCT

-• Use NaOCl at higher concentration (5.25–6%) for enhanced biofilm disruption and tissue dissolution
+• NaOCl up to 5.25% (full-strength) may be used for enhanced biofilm disruption and tissue dissolution

-• Increase total irrigant volume — persistent infections require more thorough chemical debridement
+• Consider increasing total irrigant volume — persistent infections may require more thorough chemical debridement

-• Ultrasonic or sonic activation is strongly recommended to reach areas obstructed by residual filling material
+• Ultrasonic or sonic activation is widely considered beneficial for reaching areas obstructed by residual filling material

-• EDTA sequence remains the same: 17% EDTA for 60 s after shaping, followed by final NaOCl flush
+• EDTA sequence remains the same: 17% EDTA for ~1 min after shaping, followed by final NaOCl flush

 Solvent Considerations